zephraph/notes/Projects/Obsidian Tools/obsidian-plugin-cli.md

 ### Adding flags

-Flags have long and short forms, can be of different types, have their own description, etc. They're a lot more advanced than the above so you can read more about flags
+Flags have long and short forms, can be of different types, have their own description, etc. They're a lot more advanced than the above so you can read more about flags [here](https://oclif.io/docs/flags#docsNav).

+I think the only flag I'll add is `--vault` to represent which vault to install the plugin in.
+If the flag isn't provided, I'll just prompt the user to fill it in.